MeowBoy326/banica/README.md

   - [Collaborators](#collaborators)

 ## 🔍 Description <a name="description"></a>
-This is a puzzel game where the puzzels are bitwise equations.
+<p align="center"> This is a puzzel game where the puzzels are bitwise equations </p>

 ## 📃 Documentation <a name="docs"></a>
 ### Code & Team Documentation